Copyright © 2020, Central Falls Detention Facility Corporation

 United States Department of Justice - United States Marshals Service Quality Assurance Review

-The United States Department of Justice, United States Marshals Service (USMS) Operations Division, Quality Assurance Review (QAR), was conducted August 10-12, 2016.
-After the final report is received and reviewed, a Corrective Action Plan will be developed For any deficiencies noted and sent back
+The United States Department of Justice, United States Marshals Service (USMS) Operations Division, Quality Assurance Review (QAR), was conducted September 29 - October 1, 2020.

-During the three-day visit, the QAR team reviewed relevant policies, procedures, related documentation.
-Additionally, the team conducted numerous interviews with facility administrative, management and line staff as well as with detainees .
-The team toured throughout the facility and observed daily operations including formal counts, visiting, recreation, meal servings, and the provision of health care services.
+During the three-day review, the QAR team reviewed relevant policies, procedures, related documentation.
+Additionally, the team conducted numerous interviews with correctional officers, supervisors, management and other facility staff as well as with detainees .
+The team toured throughout the facility and observed daily operations including formal counts, visitation, recreation, meal servings, and the provision of health care services.

-Employee interviews revealed high levels of professionalism, responsiveness, and dedication to the review team's request for information.
+Employee interviews revealed professionalism and quick responsiveness to the review team's request for information.